 What led me into this work wasn’t a career plan, it was direct experience inside a body managing complex chronic illness and CPTSD.
-I navigated POTS/dysautonomia, post-viral syndrome, ME/CFS, MCAS symptoms, and trauma-related nervous system collapse within a medical system that struggled to account for the full complexity of my symptoms.
+I navigated POTS/dysautonomia, post-viral syndrome, ME/CFS, MCAS symptoms, and trauma-related nervous system dyfunction within a medical system that struggled to account for the full complexity of my symptoms.

 Living inside that kind of body, (exhausted, reactive, overwhelmed), showed me how trauma physiology can masquerade as illness, how illness can mimic trauma, and how the two weave together.